Microsoft Power BI

 Screenshot shows the filled registration form.

-7. Click the Certificates & secrets tab.
+7. Click the Certificates & secrets from the left menu.

 Screenshot shows the new client secret button in the Certificates and secrets tab.